Scotland's Ojabo primed for stardom in NFL draft

 'He might drop to the end of the first round'

 Some suggested Ojabo could be one of the top 10 picks.
-But, when trying to impress during a pro-day workout drill at Michigan University, the Scot tore an Achilles.
+But, when trying to impress during a pro-day workout drill at Michigan University, the Scot tore an Achilles tendon.

 It was a serious, but not totally destructive, blow.
 Recent NFL players to suffer similar injuries have been back within six months and his talents should not be unduly blunted should his recovery go to plan.